Bachelor of Science (BSc)

 Check out the steps to apply to UBC, and be sure to choose “Okanagan campus.”

 Or let our Student Recruitment & Advising experts guide you: call 1.877.807.8521.

 Your Career Options

-Earn a UBC degree respected by employers around the globe.
-Build a broad foundation and great career potential with undergraduate studies in Freshwater Science.
-Career options range from aquaculturist, ecologist, and land conservation manager to and fisheries specialist.
+Build a broad foundation and great career potential with a UBC degree — respected by employers around the globe.
+Career options range from aquaculturist and ecologist to land conservation manager and fisheries specialist.

 - Conservation and fishery officer

 - Environmental education specialist

 - Fisheries specialist